arielherself/espresso/README.md

 ## Joe Biden’s war on cancer

 It is 60 years since President John F. Kennedy gave a speech outlining America’s intention to land a man on the moon.
-Marking the anniversary, on Monday, [President Joe Biden](https://te.arielherself.xyz/briefing/2020/07/04/joe-biden-has-a-good-chance-of-becoming-a-surprisingly-activist-president) will set out his wish for renewed efforts on a similarly challenging endeavour—fighting cancer.
+Marking the anniversary, on Monday, [President Joe Biden](https://te.arielherself.xyz/briefing/2020/07/04/joe-biden-has-a-good-chance-of-becoming-a-surprisingly-activist-president) set out his wish for renewed efforts on a similarly challenging endeavour—fighting cancer.

 He first launched the Cancer Moonshot Initiative in 2016, as vice-president, a year after one of his sons, Beau, died of brain cancer.
 The scheme pledged $1.8bn in public funding over seven years to support a variety of efforts, such as improving therapeutics, detection and patient-driven care.
 Public funds continued to flow during Donald Trump’s administration.